 Cows milk protein allergy (Dairy allergy)

-Our expert paediatric allergy dietitian's will support you every step of the way ensuring your child meets their nutrients requirements as well as give you a clear pathway to overcome your childs Non IgE mediated cows milk protein allergy.
-We also provide confirmation of cows milk protein allergy.
+Our expert paediatric allergy dietitian's will support you every step of the way ensuring your child meets their nutrients requirements as well as give you a clear pathway to overcome your child's Non IgE mediated cows milk protein allergy and provide expert advice for IgE Mediated Cows milk protein allergies.

 If you suspect your child has symptoms of a dairy allergy or have a confirmed diagnosis , we are here to support you.